hibernate/hibernate-orm/README.md

      cd hibernate-orm
      ./gradlew clean build

-The build requires a Java 8 JDK as JAVA_HOME, but will ensure Java 6 compatibility.
+The build requires a Java 8 JDK as JAVA_HOME.

 Resources